 Step 1: Installing Pygame

-So the latest version of Raspbian Jessie came with Pygame pre-installed, but if you are running an older version then open a terminal window and type:
+So the latest version of Raspbian Jessie and Stretch came with Pygame pre-installed, but if you are running an older version then open a terminal window and type:

 sudo apt-get install python-pygame

 To test if the package installed correctly type:

 In the terminal window type:

 sudo apt-get install usbutils(included in Jessie and Stretch)

 Step 3: Installing PyUSB

 Goto the URL at the bottom of PyUSB page, download the last working version for my projects: 'pyusb-master.zip'.
 Extract the contents to Desktop (this makes it easier to find.)
 Open a terminal window and navigate to the un-zipped folder. eg